Answered By: Gabe Gossett Last Updated: Mar 30, 2020 Views: 274

 Viewing the book without a download

-You can view or download the books using the links on the left side of the screen labeled "PDF Fulltext" or "Download this Ebook Offline."
+You can view or download the books using the links on the left side of the screen (see below) labeled "PDF Fulltext" or "Download."
 Unlike most PDF links, the "PDF Fulltext" link will not allow you to download a copy of the book, but you will be able to view the text in your browser in a format similar to the original book design.

 Downloading the book for offline reading

 The "Download" option will allow you to save a temporary copy offline.
 Unfortunately, in order to do that you will first need to set up and log into an account with Ebsco and have software that can use an Adobe Digital Editions account on your computer to read DRM restricted materials (we recommend using the Bluefire Reader app, which is available for PC, iOS, and Android).
 These accounts are not in any way administered by Western Libraries, though we can advise you on the setup process.

 Does downloading the book sound confusing?
 It is!
 We wish it were an easier process and we are here to help.
 Tips to make this work better: